 What are Ketones?

 Ketones are an acid created when the body burns its own fat.
 Ketones are common in Type 1 diabetics because the body cannot get enough glucose from the blood.
-The insulin cannot deliver energy to the body’s cells, so the body has a survival mechanism that begins burning fat.
+Insulin cannot deliver energy to the body’s cells, so the body has a survival mechanism that begins burning fat.
 In most Type 1 diabetics there may not be a lot of fat to burn.
-Diabetics may want to know what their ketone level are as a means of managing their blood glucose levels more efficiently.
+Diabetics may want to know what their ketone levels are as a means of managing their blood glucose levels more efficiently.

 If your body has an elevated level of ketones you run the risk of ketoacidosis.
 This overdose of ketones in a diabetic can lead to a coma or even death.

 How to Determine Ketone Levels